guillerglez88/rest-query/README.md

 # rest-query

-Clojure library for translating `url` into a `pg-sql` query using [honey.sql](https://github.com/seancorfield/honeysql).
-Query your postgres database using url syntax or use it for http search on your resful api.
+Clojure library for translating URL into a pg-sql query using [honey.sql](https://github.com/seancorfield/honeysql).
+Query your Postgres database using URL syntax or use it for HTTP search on your restful API.

 ## Usage